 Growing Shiitake Mushrooms and Other Specialty Crops

-The Shiitake Set Up
+The Shiitake Growing Set-Up

 In February and March, we inoculate the logs with mushroom spawn (see Field and Forest for great supplies!).
 This means that we drill dozens of holes into each log about three inches apart, fill the holes with a sawdust medium that contains mushroom spores, and then cover the holes with hot wax.
 You can use cheese wax (available from cheese companies or online suppliers), beeswax (which can crack in very low temperatures), or paraffin.
-While sealing the holes, we also seal any areas missing or damaged bark that could allow other fungi to enter.
+While sealing the holes, we also seal any areas of missing or damaged bark that could allow other fungi to enter.
 You should then lay four logs horizontally in 80 percent to full shade, then another four on top in the other direction, and so on.
-This is called “crib stack” If your Dome is sunny, consider an area on the north side, install a shade cloth, or try covering it with a burlap sack.
+This is called “crib stack.”
+If your Dome is sunny, consider an area on the north side, install a shade cloth, or try covering it with a burlap sack.
 Don’t use an impermeable cover such as plastic.

 Cultivating Shiitake Mushrooms